d99kris/nchat/README.md

 -------
 There is currently no concrete roadmap for further feature development of nchat.
-It is not intended to be a full-featured client on par with official Telegram / WhatsApp clients, but rather a light-weight client providing essential functionality suitable for the terminal.
+It is not intended to be a full-featured client on par with official Telegram / WhatsApp / Signal clients, but rather a light-weight client providing essential functionality suitable for the terminal.
 However, feel free to submit feature requests if there's something missing, or help upvote [existing feature requests](https://github.com/d99kris/nchat/discussions/categories/ideas?discussions_q=is%3Aopen+category%3AIdeas), if it's useful and low effort it will be considered.